How to Choose the Best High Chair or Booster Seat - Tips for Successful Eating from a Feeding Therapist

 What are our favorite high chairs?

-As mentioned above, most chairs can be modified for good positioning, but I wanted to share our Foodie Judy-approved chairs so you know that the chair you buy promotes good sitting dynamics.
-When evaluating our favorite chairs, I considered positioning (including the ability for baby to have their hips in the preferred anterior - not posterior - pelvic tilt), ease of cleaning, adjustability, and general ergonomics.
+As mentioned above, most chairs can be modified for good positioning, but I wanted to share our Foodie Judy-approved chairs so you know that the chair you buy promotes good posture.
+When evaluating our favorite chairs, I considered positioning, ease of cleaning, adjustability, and general ergonomics.

 The following chairs are my absolute favorite high chairs because the foot rest can be brought up to reach most six-month-olds' feet, and the baby can easily lean forward in the (ideal) positive tilt position to reach food.
 These chairs are also super easy to clean, slide up to the table to avoid needing a booster, and come in multiple colors (bonus)!